B i o g r a p h y

 In 2013, his opera, Bambino, was added to the permanent display in the "Babe Ruth: His Life and Legend" exhibit at the National Baseball Hall of Fame in Cooperstown, NY.

-Dr. Maltz is Distinguished Professor Emeritus at the University of South Carolina Aiken where he taught music theory and composition for 27 years.
+Dr. Maltz is Distinguished Professor Emeritus at the University of South Carolina Aiken.
 He founded the Aiken Composers Guild in 2018, an association of college professors, students and community members dedicated to promoting new music.
-He founded the Aiken Youth Orchestra and served as its conductor and artistic director from 2002 to 2009.
+He founded the Aiken Youth Orchestra and served as its conductor from 2002 to 2009.
 He is currently Director of Music at St. Augustine Episcopal Church in Aiken, South Carolina.

 Dick can be found on weekends either watching the New England Patriots or fighting his way out of local sand traps.

-The composer congratulating his son, pianist Daniel Adam Maltz, at the premier of his Concerto for Piano and Orchestra.
+Richard Maltz congratulating his son, pianist Daniel Adam Maltz, on the premier of the composer's Concerto for Piano and Orchestra.